DeepARSDK/quickstart-web-ad/README.md

 To develop an it helps to have a basic understanding of HTML, CSS and JavaScript.
 You can use any text editor to edit the files.
 We recommend using [Visual Studio Code](https://code.visualstudio.com/).

 To run the development server, you need to have [Node.js](https://nodejs.org/en/) installed.
-Then, navigate to the ad's subdirectory with `cd *ad-name*` and run the following commands in the terminal:
+Then, run the following commands in the terminal:

 ```bash
     npm install